 Something that I am VERY passionate about is sharing with people chemical free living.
 Removing the harmful chemicals from your lifestyle, including those in your personal care products that can and do affect the overall health of not only yourself but your pets as well, is critical to reaching optimal wellness.

-In fact, I am so passionate about this, that I am writing a class that will be available in 2015 on a Chemical Free Lifestyle for Pets that we will offer for pet owners at the American Council of Animal Naturopathy.
 You may believe you are doing everything right with your pets – feeding a raw diet, exercising them daily, getting fresh air and sunshine, etc., but you discover your pet isn’t as healthy as they ought to be.
 Often when pet owners contact me with issues in their raw fed dogs or cats, I ask them to fill in the consultation forms and return them to me so I can REALLY see what they may not be able to and the two major issues I keep running into are:

 1. They have not removed all the chemicals from their lifestyle